 The difference between monumental buildings and regular residential structures was not limited only to area of occupation or to quantity of used building materials.
 The variety and value of the materials were also key parameters, as Sebastian Hageneuer and Felix Levenson were able to demonstrate with regard to the so called Steinstiftgebäude in Uruk, using new material calculations based on 3D visualisations (paper held at the conference Groß Bauen.
 Großbaustellen von der Antike bis zur Gegenwart , BTU Cottbus, Oct.
 28th – 30th, 2015).
 Clearly, the creation of this building involved a broader social context.
 It was only one of Uruk’s numerous outstanding buildings, of which some were significantly larger and very elaborately decorated.

 Another example is the study of central urban sanctuaries in Southern Mesopotamia.
-In addition to the archaeological evidence from such large sanctuaries, this collaboration with Topoi project B-2-2 also focuses on the written evidence preserved in cuneiform texts about mathematical and administrative matters.
+In addition to the archaeological evidence from such large sanctuaries, this collaboration with Topoi project B-2-2 also focused on the written evidence preserved in cuneiform texts about mathematical and administrative matters.
 Combined with the accessible administrative data, the vast amount of archaeological information about the used materials as well as the necessary work processes for such building projects sanctioned an estimation of the scope of such projects.
 Accordingly, numbers of required workmen, salaries, and overall budgets could be roughly assessed.
 Compared to average state finances, the budgets for such projects nevertheless turned out to be reasonable.
 However, accurate management of the construction sites was one of the important challenges.
 Their monumentality, highlighted through design, large amounts of building materials, and use of rare or eye-catching materials, were part of the state presentation.

 A third case study represents a different area and period.
 Baalbek is famous for its well preserved Roman temples and in particular, for the extraordinary size of some stone blocks used during the high Imperial construction phase.
 The stone blocks were cut in a quarry ca. 1 km away from the site.
 Ongoing excavations there were complemented by a field project under Topoi fellow Jeanine Abdul Massih, which focussed on technical aspects concerning the transportation of the blocks to the temple site.
 Excavations not only revealed a new, even larger limestone block measuring 19.6 x 6 x 5.6 m (weight 1650 tons), but also traces from heavy moving equipment.